-SNAP cuts put school meals at risk
+SNAP cuts cause food insecurity, put school meals at risk

 The Supplemental Nutrition Assistance Program (SNAP) helps feed more than 42 million Americans-40 percent are children and 80 percent are households that include a child, older adult, or disabled individual.
-All across America, millions of students could go hungry due to \$290 billion in cuts and new restrictions on eligibility for SNAP included in the bill.
+All across America, millions of students could go hungry due to large-scale cuts and new restrictions on eligibility for SNAP included in the bill.
 When families lose eligibility for SNAP, students' access to free school meals is also at risk.